 - 17 Total Fulbright Scholars

-- New York Times 52 Places to Go worldwide in 2023
+- One of the New York Times' 52 Places to Go Worldwide in 2023

-- CMU earned the 2019 Tree Campus USA recognition.
+- CMU earned 2022 Tree Campus USA recognition, marking its tenth year of recognition.
 Tree Campus USA, a national program launched in 2008 by the Arbor Day Foundation, honors colleges and universities and their leaders for promoting healthy trees and engaging students and staff in the spirit of conservation.
 To obtain this distinction, CMU met the five core standards for effective campus forest management: a tree advisory committee, a campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and student service-learning project.

 Recently Updated Facilities